xstefank/pv260-sta-performance/task2/README.md

 # Task 2 - Database performace comparisons

+## Report

+* all reports for the performace tests are located in the report directory
+* summary can be found in the report.md file

 ## PostgreSQL setup
 1. download postgres binaries from https://www.enterprisedb.com/products-services-training/pgbindownload
 1. untar / unzip binary (**Note** `PGSQL_HOME` refers to the uncompressed